Congratulations from UAA!

 Graduation announcements can be ordered at the Campus Bookstore.

-Unless you have instructed us not to, we will provide your name, degree or certificate and major to the Anchorage Daily News for possible publication.
-If you would like another news release sent to your hometown paper, informing them of your graduation, click here.
-Please contact the University Advancement Office at (907) 786-1288 if you need assistance.
+Unless you have instructed us not to, we will provide your name, degree or certificate and major to the Alaska Dispatch News for possible publication.
+If you would like another news release sent to your hometown paper, informing them of your graduation, please contact the University Advancement Office at (907) 786-1288 if you need assistance.

 Tickets and Seating